-Freight shipping delays have become increasingly common as 2020 rolls into 2021.
+Freight shipping delays have become increasingly common in 2021.
 Freight is considered delayed when it arrives after the planned delivery date.
 Delayed freight might be slowed or delivery postponed because of a number of logistical factors, ranging from weather to crowded terminals to driver shortages to other unforeseen circumstances.

 In some cases, dealing with freight shipping delays is just part of doing business.
 In other cases, a strong freight partner with a track record of guaranteed delivery can help ensure freight arrives on-time, every time.
 See how a strategic truckload freight partner can make all the difference in avoiding delays, keeping transit times down, and ensuring a strong supply chain.

 Robert Bowman, President of R+L Global Logistics, has more than 20 years of hands-on leadership experience in the logistics and transportation sector.
 He’s seen everything the industry has to offer, both good and bad.

 "It is a fact that shipping delays have increased across the whole logistics industry.
 From port delays and increases in driver detention to tightened truckload capacity, freight isn’t always moving as fast as in previous times,’ Mr. Bowman said.
 “It’s an industry-wide trend, but it doesn’t have to hold you back.
 A strong truckload shipping partner can help ensure freight allows on-time, every time."